phihonghoang/ObstacleDodge/README.md

-# ObstacleDodge
+# ObstacleDodge (Prototype)

-A simple Unity game where the player navigates through an obstacle course and aims to reach the goal without hitting obstacles.
+A Unity-based prototype where the player navigates through an obstacle course filled with various dynamic obstacles.
+The objective is to avoid collisions and reach the end of the course with as few hits as possible.

 ## Game Description

+In this prototype, you control a player character through an obstacle course with various challenging elements, including flying, rotating, and falling objects.
+The goal is to avoid these obstacles and reach the target while minimizing the number of collisions.
-In this game, you control a player character moving through an obstacle course, with the objective of reaching the goal area while avoiding obstacles.
-If the player collides with an obstacle, the obstacle changes color to indicate contact.
-The game ends when the player successfully reaches the goal.
+Each time the player collides with an obstacle, the obstacle changes color, and a hit is recorded.
+The total number of hits is displayed in the console as the player’s score once they reach the goal.

 ## Controls